FlakySL/atern/CODE_OF_CONDUCT.md

-# Translatable Code of Conduct
+# Atern Code of Conduct

 ## Our Pledge